couchbase/cbft/DESIGN.md

 * KV engine restarts
 * ns-server restarts
-* lost connection to KV engine
+* wobbly, lost connection to KV engine
-* lost connection to ns-server
+* wobbly, lost connection to ns-server
 * rebalance, failover, VBucket cluster map changes

 Most of this functionality is due to cbft's usage of the cbdatasource